Integrating AI Agents in Microsoft Teams for Collaboration

 - Start small and measure.
 Run the agent on one meeting stream for a month before a wider rollout.

 - Use explicit prompts.
-Short, specific commands produce predictable outputs.
+Short, specific commands produce more predictable output.

 - Protect sensitive data.
 Restrict which chats and meetings allow agent access.